 Results: 3-4 days

-This option, on leafy Wuyi Lu, is for people who want complete anonymity and/or people who object to the high prices of international clinics.
+This option, on leafy Wuyi Lu, is for people who want complete anonymity* and/or people who object to the high prices of international clinics. (*Update May 2020: This clinic now requires a passport for treatment and is no longer anonymous.)
 There is no discernible customer care here but it is functional, and considering the sheer number of people that pass through here in a given day, these people have seen it all and will not be fazed by whatever you’ve picked up.

 A couple of drawbacks: their testing method for males still involves sticking a needle swab up your urethra, a practice that has basically been left behind in the rest of the developed world; and because they aren’t using the latest technology for testing (urine testing), results take 3-5 days to come back (they are staggered, with some ready early, and others, like HPV, taking a full four days).
 And you’ve got to go pick them up in person.